Rony94022/sales-analysis-project/README.txt

 ---

-Dashboard Preview

-(Add screenshot here)
+Dashboard (I have uploded a screenshot in the file)
 ---

 Conclusion